sebastianaf/ppr-project/README.md

 ## Repository content

-### 1. Minizinc source code
+### 1. Minizinc source code.
 Inside `minizinc` folder you can the models in Minizinc to solve the project problem.

-### 2. Report document Latex source code with the PDF
+### 2. Report document Latex source code with the PDF.
 Inside `latex` folder you can find all the source code releated with the document's elaboration.

+### 3. API Rest service to use the app.
+Inside `api-01` folder you can find the main API Rest source code in NodeJS

-### 3. Backend services to run Minizinc
+### 4. API Rest service to run Minizinc.
-Inside `back` folder you can find a backend source code in NodeJS
+Inside `api-01` folder you can find the main API Rest source code in NodeJS

-### 4. Front service
+### 4. Web ui service
-Inside `front` folder is the source code of the Server Side Rendering to show a GUI to use the solutions.
+Inside `ui-01` folder is the source code of the Web GUI to use the solutions.

 ## How to run in `locahost`
 This project is configured to run over LAN, please follow the next steps to achieve it.